jronallo/microdata_schemaorg_example/source/code4lib.html.md

 using a nicely normalized relational database or an XML document with a lot of fielded information about your resources.
 The trip metadata takes from the database or XML into HTML results in lost meaning.
-Maybe a human can read your field labels to understand your metadata, but that meaning is lost on machines.
+Maybe a human can read your field labels on the page to understand your metadata, but that meaning is lost on machines.

 ### One Simple Solution